nexus-devtools/herotools/README.md

 # Hero Tools

-This is a set of utility functions for Heroes of the Storm I've written for node or electron apps.
+This is a set of utility functions written in Javascript for Heroes of the Storm for node or electron apps.
 These tools were primarily developed for another project I am working on (HotSTube).

 ### Contents
 - Replays